Skip to content

 Developers

-The WolfWave OBS overlay is a single self-contained HTML file that lives in apps/native/WolfWave/Resources/widget.html.
-It's the file the native app bundles and WidgetHTTPService serves to OBS Browser Source clients.
+The OBS overlay is one self-contained HTML file at apps/native/WolfWave/Resources/widget.html.
+The native app bundles it, and WidgetHTTPService serves it to OBS Browser Source clients.

-But you don't edit it directly.
-The widget's actual source is a Tailwind + TypeScript workspace at apps/widget/, and the bundled HTML is a generated artifact produced at build time.
+Don't edit that file directly.
+The real source is a Tailwind + TypeScript workspace at apps/widget/.
+The bundled HTML is a generated artifact, produced at build time.

 Architecture